AlmightyLks/QueryProjection/README.md

 `CustomMapping` allows you to specify a lambda expression, and acts as a Func<TInput, TOutput>.
 This allows to also include additional more complex ways to add fields to the result object.

 ## Usage
-Create a list of mapping that you would like to use.
+Create a list of mapping that you would like to apply.
 For example simply a to-from mapping with two strings.
 A to-from mapping where the from string is nested within the object.
 Or a more complex to-from mapping where from is a Func.